Jzow/starlitone/README.md

 ## Contribution

-So far, this warehouse is only a preliminary beginning, and I will continue to improve it through the knowledge I have learned.
-If you have any interests and ideas, please submit to PR or [contact me](jameszow@163.com).
+So far, this repo is only a preliminary beginning, and I will continue to improve it through the knowledge I have learned.
+If you have any interests and ideas, please submit to PR or contact jameszow@163.com.

 We looking for various contributions!